voncloud/minimal-mistakes/_pages/page_zero.md

 ---
-type: posts
-layout: single
+layout: post
-title: "Page 0"
+title: Blogging Like a Hacker @ Page Zero
 ---

 # Assignment 1